SOFTS-Raw sugar hits two-week high, London cocoa recovers

 COCOA

-* May London cocoa LCCc2 rose 2.5% to 1,767 pounds per tonne, recovering after hitting a six-week low on Tuesday.
+* May London cocoa LCCc2 rose 1.3% to 1,748 pounds per tonne, recovering from a six-week low hit on Tuesday.

 ((maytaal.angel@thomsonreuters.com(00442075429105)(Reuters Messaging: maytaal.angel.thomsonreuters.com@reuters.net) ))